santhosh-alluri/ascendum-wdio/README.md

 ## Bonus Round
 > You don't have to do this but it will give you extra points for the exam.
 Please create a separate test file and name it `grid.bonus.test.ts`

+1. Upgrade the Test Automation from WebdriverIO v6 to v7.
-1. Create a Test where Rating is `2 and 4 Starts` ONLY and only show the following columns
+2. After upgrading, create a Test where Rating is `2 and 4 Starts` ONLY and only show the following columns

     ```console
     Name